matejnavara/travel-tech-think-blog/content/posts/2021-04-01_Why-Write/index.md

 This blog will become a home of 3 types of content:

 - **Travel**: Experiences, tips, guides and recommendations from different destinations I stumble through.
-- **Tech**: Walkthroughs, tutorials, tips and discussions as I bumble through the ever changing tech landscape.
+- **Tech**: Walkthroughs, tutorials, hacks and discussions as I bumble through the ever changing tech landscape.
 - **Thoughts**: Ideas, questions, debates and theories on things that may wander though my mind.

 Stay tuned ✨